metaplex-foundation/developer-hub/src/pages/guides/how-to-create-an-spl-token-on-solana.md

     decimals: 9, // set the amount of decimals you want your token to have.
   })

-  // This instruction will create a new Token Account if required, otherwise it skips.
+  // This instruction will create a new Token Account if required, if one is found then it skips.

   const createTokenIx = createTokenIfMissing(umi, {
     mint: mintSigner.publicKey,